Adirondack Mennonite Heritage FarmAdirondack Mennonite Heritage Farm

 Bernice Zehr (Secretary)

-Charlene Moser (Assistant Treasurer)
+Charlene Moser (Treasurer)

 Linda DeVeines